Geography and Location

-The Land Between extends across central Ontario from the Frontenac Arch in the east to Georgian Bay and Southern Parry Sound.
-It is a regional belt of more than 240km in length and over 50km in width that skirts the Algonquin Dome spanning 9 counties and running parallel to our just north of Highway 7.
+The Land Between is a special geological region extends across central Ontario from the Frontenac Arch in the east to Georgian Bay and Southern Parry Sound.
+The region is more than 240km in length and over 50km in width that skirts the Algonquin Dome and spans 9 counties and 28 townships.

-To learn more about the region's boundary and its detection read: The Land Between Boundary
+To learn more about the region's boundary and its detection read/download: The Land Between Boundary

 When traveling throughout Ontario, you will encounter large known ecosystems such as the St. Lawrence Lowlands, the Canadian Shield and further north, the Boreal Forest.
 But what lies between these areas?
 An “ecotone" is an area of transition containing elements from the ecosystems it borders, but also having features that are entirely unique.